Skip to content

 Applications: Common in abdominal surgery and large tissue incisions.

-This blade is pointed and extremely sharp, making it perfect for precise, small incisions and penetrating cuts.
+The #11 blade is a straight blade with an extremely sharp point, making it perfect for precise, small incisions and penetrating cuts.

 Applications: Often used in procedures requiring fine, controlled incisions or in delicate crafting projects where intricate cuts are needed.